"The patrol method isn’t one way to run a troop. It’s the only way." Lord Baden-Powell

 How are patrol meetings different from troop meetings?

 Some troops hold patrol meetings during their regular troop meetings.
 Others encourage patrols to meet on their own time, perhaps on a Sunday afternoon at the patrol leader’s home.
+While we have patrol meeting time during our normal troop meeting times.
+Troop 431 encourages all Patrol to meet desperately and bond either camping as a patrol or through some other activity.

 Here are some ideas patrols do during patrol meetings: